 More Healthy Snack Recipes

 - 1 cup rolled oats

-- ¼ cup desiccated coconut Extra for rolling
+- ¼ cup desiccated coconut (plus optional extra for rolling)

 - ½ cup grated carrot